Djambawa Marawili

 Djambawa Marawili AUS AM (born 1953) is an Aboriginal Australian artist known for bark painting, wood sculpture, and printmaking.
+He is also a musician, and released an album in 2008.

 Biography

+Marawili was born in 1953 in Baniyala, also called Yilpara, in East Arnhem Land in the Northern Territory of Australia.
+He is the son of Wakuthi Marawili, and artist Mulkun Wirrpanda is his mother by kinship.
+Although he had another name at birth, his father chose the name Djambawa just before he died, a powerful name meaning "the source of the fire on the rock in the sea", and another name, Bumbi, meaning "the rock of the fire".
+His father taught him how to sing, telling him never to forget to do it, and he taught him about the land and his country.

-Marawili was born in 1953 in Baniyala in East Arnhem Land in the Northern Territory of Australia.
-He is the son of Wakuthi Marawili and Mulkun Wirrpanda.
-Marawili's mother, Mulkun Wirrpanda (known as Ms M Wirrpanda since her death) was one of the few women in the Yolngu community who is acknowledged as a leader due to her great knowledge of the Dhuji-Djapu clan, and her father is Dhakiyarr Wirrpanda who was a Yolngu leader.
+Marawili's mother by kinship, artist Mulkun Wirrpanda was one of the few women in the Yolngu community who is acknowledged as a leader due to her great knowledge of the Dhuji-Djapu clan, and her father is Dhakiyarr Wirrpanda, a Yolngu leader.
 She is also an artist, painting on bark, memorial poles, and didgeridoos, and she also has skills in carving, weaving, and printmaking, which have been shown in exhibitions in Australia and Asia.

-Marawili is the husband of Liawaday Wirrpanda, who is also an artist herself, exhibiting with her mother, Galuma Maymuru.
+Marawili is the husband of Liawaday Wirrpanda, and they live in Blue Mud Bay with their children.
+Wirrpanda is also an artist herself, exhibiting with her mother, Galuma Maymuru.
 In the Madarrpa clan of the Yolngu, Marawili is a senior leader, facilitating and leading ceremonies.

-In addition to leading ceremonies, he ensures the spiritual well-being of his people including members from other clans.
+In addition to leading ceremonies, Marawili ensures the spiritual well-being of his people including members from other clans.
+Along with knowing his own clan's language, designs, and stories, he also is educated on the other clan's.
 Acting as an activist and administrator, Marawili serves to connect the Yolngu people and non-Aboriginal people, bringing awareness to the Aboriginal people and serving as a bridge between the two groups.

+In the early 2000s, Marawili played a central role in revitalizing the Bäniyala homeland after mining-related economic decline.
+He worked closely with elders and policy leaders to create sustainable pathways for local development, asserting that culture and economy must support one another.

+For Yolngu Indigenous people, he is the Djirrikay - the equivalent of an Archbishop, Chancellor or Premier for Yolngu clans.
+Marawili draws on his expertise in Yolngu law and culture to lead across many domains.